Spend the day tubing at WinSport

-Calgary’s St. Patrick’s Day Road Race has been going strong for 34 years and is back for another year, albeit virtually.
-Runners can choose between a 5K or 10K run, which can be run on your own time at North Glenmore Park or anywhere you want.
+Calgary’s St. Patrick’s Day Road Race has been going strong for 36 years and there’s still time to sign up for this year’s edition.
+Runners can choose between a 5K or 10K run that starts and ends at Central Memorial High School.
 The race supports Calgary Road Runners and Diabetes Canada.

 When: March 14

-Pi Day may technically be about the mathematical constant pi, but it has also become a reason to eat actual pies every March 14th.
-Use the day as an excuse to buy some from one of the great pie spots in the city, including Pie Junkie, Pie Cloud and Simple Simon Pies.
+Pi Day may technically be about the mathematical constant pi — approximately 3.14 — but it has also become a reason to eat actual pies every March 14th.
+Use the day as an excuse to buy a pie or two from one of the great pie spots in the city, including Pie Junkie, Pie Cloud and Simple Simon Pies.
 You may also want to try the iconic flapper pie from Blackfoot Truckstop Diner.